reactive/data-client/docs/guides/network-transform.md

 ## Snakes to camels

 Commonly APIs are designed with keys using `snake_case`, but many in typescript/javascript prefer `camelCase`.
-This snippet let's us make the transform needed.
+This snippet lets us make the transform needed.

 `CamelResource.ts`
 ```typescript